situkun123/Asset_pricing/README.md

 seaborn: 0.9.0 <br />
 sklearn: 0.21.3 <br />

-Make sure these package are installed.
+Make sure these packages are installed.